-- 1. Ensure that the old PostgreSQL server is running by typing the following at a shell prompt as root: - systemctl start rh-postgresql96-postgresql.service - 2.
+- 1. Ensure that the old PostgreSQL server is running by typing the following at a shell prompt as root: - systemctl start rh-postgresql10-postgresql.service - 2.
 Dump all data in the PostgreSQL database into a script file.
-As root, type: - su postgres -c 'scl enable rh-postgresql96 "pg_dumpall > ~/pgdump_file.sql" - 3.
-Stop the old server by running the following command as root: - systemctl stop rh-postgresql96-postgresql.service - 4.
-Initialize the data directory for the new server as root: - scl enable rh-postgresql10-postgresql -- postgresql-setup --initdb - 5.
-Start the new server as root: - systemctl start rh-postgresql10-postgresql.service - 6.
-Import data from the previously created SQL file: - su postgres -c 'scl enable rh-postgresql10 "psql -f ~/pgdump_file.sql postgres" - 7.
-Optionally, you can configure the PostgreSQL 10 server to start automatically at boot time.
-To disable the old PostgreSQL 9.6 server, type the following command as root: - chkconfig rh-postgresql96-postgresql off
+As root, type: - su postgres -c 'scl enable rh-postgresql10 "pg_dumpall > ~/pgdump_file.sql" - 3.
+Stop the old server by running the following command as root: - systemctl stop rh-postgresql10-postgresql.service - 4.
+Initialize the data directory for the new server as root:

+scl enable rh-postgresql12 -- postgresql-setup initdb

+systemctl start rh-postgresql12-postgresql.service

+6. Import data from the previously created SQL file:

+su - postgres -c 'scl enable rh-postgresql12 "psql -f ~/pgdump_file.sql postgres"

+7. Optionally, you can configure the PostgreSQL 12 server to start automatically at boot time.
+To disable the old PostgreSQL 10 server, type the following command as root:

+chkconfig rh-postgresql10-postgresql off

-- chkconfig rh-postgresql10-postgresql on - 8.
-If your configuration differs from the default one, make sure to update configuration files, especially the /var/opt/rh/rh-postgresql10/lib/pgsql/data/pg_hba.conf configuration file.
+8. If your configuration differs from the default one, make sure to update configuration files, especially the /var/opt/rh/rh-postgresql12/lib/pgsql/data/pg_hba.conf configuration file.
 Otherwise only the postgres user will be allowed to access the database.

-5.8.
+5.7.
 MIGRATING TO POSTGRESQL 9.6